How to Optimize Your Tesla Powerwall During a Power Outage

 If the Powerwall stays connected to heavy loads, it’ll drain the energy reserve faster than if connected to a partial home backup that automatically shuts them off.
 It’s vital for Powerwall users who opt for whole home backup to understand that it does not mean you can operate your home at full capacity.
 You must also rely on critical loads during an outage.

-Appliances you can use during an outage
+Appliances you can run off a Tesla Powerwall during a power outage

 An average American home uses 28-50 kWh a day, depending on geographic location, season and personal electric usage.
 To efficiently use this 13.5 kWh system in an outage, the user must focus on critical loads and avoid or reduce heavy loads that would drain it quickly.